 Tap on the bottom of the image to scroll through the story.

 Tower of London moat - a new biodiverse habitat

 In March 2022, 29 flower species were planted in the historic Tower of London moat to create Superbloom.
 The project aimed to bring diversity of nature to this urban environment and the moat successfully became a welcoming new habitat and a green haven for pollinators, insects and seed-eating birds.

 Over the next few years, the Tower Moat will evolve into a permanent biodiverse landscape with different habitats providing different species with a home.
 We’ll make this change slowly to create a beautiful echo of Superbloom in the most sustainable way possible.

 We are committed to publishing our performance and we do this within our Annual accounts.

-Read our financial statement to find detailed information on our sustainability performance in 2019/2020.2019/2020 financial statements
+Read our financial statement to find detailed information on our sustainability performance in 2021/2022.Financial statement 2021/22 (PDF)

 Historic Royal Palaces restored and re-commissioned the Hydro House at Hillsborough Castle and Gardens in 2017 as part of conservation work, installing a hydro generator which powers the visitor centre.